-Azure Active Directory (Azure AD) is ranked 1st in Access Management with 99 reviews while IBM Security Access Manager is ranked 11th in Access Management with 4 reviews.
+Azure Active Directory (Azure AD) is ranked 1st in Access Management with 101 reviews while IBM Security Access Manager is ranked 14th in Access Management with 4 reviews.
 Azure Active Directory (Azure AD) is rated 8.8, while IBM Security Access Manager is rated 7.8.
 The top reviewer of Azure Active Directory (Azure AD) writes "With multi-factor authentication, we've seen a marked decrease in the number of threats we've seen come through".
 On the other hand, the top reviewer of IBM Security Access Manager writes "Supports on-prem and cloud environments, has good integration capabilities, and is easy to adopt".
-Azure Active Directory (Azure AD) is most compared with Google Cloud Identity, Auth0, Okta Workforce Identity, AWS Directory Service and Salesforce Identity, whereas IBM Security Access Manager is most compared with Okta Workforce Identity, F5 BIG-IP Access Policy Manager (APM), CyberArk Privileged Access Manager, ForgeRock and Symantec Siteminder.
+Azure Active Directory (Azure AD) is most compared with Google Cloud Identity, Auth0, CyberArk Privileged Access Manager, PingFederate and JumpCloud, whereas IBM Security Access Manager is most compared with Okta Workforce Identity, F5 BIG-IP Access Policy Manager (APM), ForgeRock, Auth0 and CyberArk Privileged Access Manager.
 See our Azure Active Directory (Azure AD) vs. IBM Security Access Manager report.

 See our list of best Access Management vendors.